 - Although statistics from the U.S. Census Bureau indicate a potential stabilization of this trend, the City of Altoona has lost population since the 1930's.
 Population loss, and any continued out-migration of wage earners in the middle and upper-middle class will adversely affect the City's financial condition moving forward. - A Countywide reassessment has led to an increase in Real Estate Tax Revenues.
 However, the assessed value of real estate within the City of Altoona is stagnant and this will undermine any potential for growth in revenues received from the City's Real Estate Tax going forward. - In 2017, the City reclaimed assets managed by the Altoona Water Authority.
-Although this has, and will, increase the City's cash flow, the liabilities associated with maintaining these assets are not entirely known at this time and have the potential to become a financial burden on the City in the future.
+Although this has, and will, increase the City's cash flow, the liabilities associated with maintaining these assets are not entirely known at this time and have the potential to become a financial burden on the City in the future. - The City has suffered the affects of the COVID-19 pandemic.
+Although this is true of virtually every other municipality in the state and country, the residual effects of business-driven revenue loss and reduced output may continue to suppress revenue during the current year and the near future.

-Requests for Information
+(4) Requests for Information